jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 ## HTTP header opt-in

-The proposal by the Voice Browser Working Group was generalised using an HTTP header, and that became CORS.
+The proposal by the Voice Browser Working Group was generalised using HTTP headers, and that became CORS.

 ```
 Access-Control-Allow-Origin: *